pvcraven/3d_graphics_class/source/lessons/day_11/day_11.rst

 .. figure:: hayden.jpg

-    Hayden Jung, age 6 Holiday camping, pencil, crayon `Winner of Art Gallary of South Wales contest
+    Hayden Jung, age 6 Holiday camping, pencil, crayon `Winner of Art Gallery of South Wales contest
     <https://www.artgallery.nsw.gov.au/members/current-members/kids-drawing-prize-2016/>`_

 Graphic design for commercial products.
 Is it art?
+If our message is to "Buy Cheerios" is that still art?

 .. figure:: cheerios.jpg
+    :width: 70%

     By General Mills, Fair use, `Wikipedia Commons <https://en.wikipedia.org/w/index.php?curid=87346499>`_

 Are cartoons art?
+From newspaper comics to graphic art novels?
+Do things need to be serious to be considered art?

 .. figure:: Peanuts_gang.png